parsakhaz/standups-discord-bot/README.md

 # Standup Discord Bot

-A Discord bot that manages daily standup meetings, automatically creating threads and sending reminders to team members.
+A Discord bot that manages daily standup meetings in a dedicated channel, sending reminders and tracking responses.

 ## Features

-- **Early Thread Creation**: Threads are created after midnight, separate from reminders
 - **Daily Reminders**: Automatic notifications at configurable times to remind team members about standups
-- **Thread Management**: Creates daily standup threads with proper naming (MM/DD/YYYY)
 - **Follow-up Reminders**: Mentions users who haven't submitted updates by the deadline
 - **User Management**: Commands to add and remove users from the notification list
 - **Flexible Configuration**: Customizable reminder times, deadlines, and timezone settings